JiaQu93/RNA-seq-Analysis-Notebook/Cell embedding and neighborhood graph.md

 ### Summary of the Process

-Generate cell embedding:
+1. Generate cell embedding:
 Dimensionality reduction techniques(PCA or pre-trained models) generate lower-dimensional representations of the cells that capture the relevant biological variation or relationships between cells in a more compact space compared to the original high-dimensional gene expression matrix.

-Construct the KNN Graph:
+2. Construct the KNN Graph:
-Uses the cell_embedding (e.g., from PCA or UMAP) to build the graph, capturing local relationships.
+Use the cell_embedding (e.g., from PCA or UMAP) to build the graph, capturing local relationships.

-Run the Leiden Algorithm:
+3. Run the Leiden Algorithm:
 Clusters the KNN graph to identify groups of similar cells (nodes) based on connectivity patterns.

-Visualize Clusters with UMAP:
+4. Visualize Clusters with UMAP:
 Visualize the clusters in a reduced-dimensional space (UMAP) to explore the biological significance of the clusters.

 This combination of KNN graph construction, Leiden clustering, and UMAP visualization is a powerful workflow in single-cell RNA-seq analysis for identifying and interpreting cell populations or states.